Brizo/university-system-api/README.md

 # FastAPI University Records Management API

-A backend university system as part of .
+A backend university system as part of Databases and Information Systems End of Module group assignment.

 ## Features